falkr/ttm4175/pages/day1.md

 :goals:
 - You will be able to operate your own computer.
-- You will get familiar with the most important commands.
+- You will get familiar with the most important commands to control the computer and the applications running on it.
+- You will be able to operate a computer remotely.
+- You will get some basic understanding of networking.

+But you will also learn some more skills that will be useful:

 - You will learn to work in teams.
 - You will get used to English as instruction language.

-For our project we use the [Raspberry Pi](https://www.raspberrypi.org).
-It's a mini-computer, so when something goes wrong the consequences are not severe.
-But although it is a small and cheap computer, you operate it just like most other servers, since it runs the same commands.
-So learning how to operate a Raspberry Pi is the best exercise for operating also bigger machines later.

 # Day 1: The Raspberry Pi

 Today we will start things off by letting you become familiar with the Raspberry Pi.
-We will use a combination of the topics you go through the first three days to set up our own webserver and website, so pay attention!

 ### Learning Goals for Today